Why Use Digital Video?

 - Interactivity tentatively suggests students learn better when they can control the pace of the presentation."

 As explained by ClickandGo Video

-- Visualisation: Video as a moving image helps the student to visualise a process, an event that might be difficult to represent through a text form.
+- Visualization: Video as a moving image helps the student to visualize a process, an event that might be difficult to represent through a text form.

 - Visual cues amplify and explain text, images and facilitate recall of new knowledge (Mayer and Gallini 1990).